SIP Integration

 ## API Reference

 All SIP endpoints are under `/v1/sip` and require authentication via your API key.
-Detailed parameter documentation for each endpoint is available in the [API Reference tab](/api-v1/post/sip-attach).
+Per-endpoint parameter documentation is available in the [API Reference tab](/api-v1/post/sip-attach).

 | Method | Endpoint | Description |